-battery - When a battery is installed, you can use the computer without connecting the computer to an electrical outlet.
-For more information, see Using a docking device slot - Lets you attach your computer to a docking device.
-See the documentation that came with your docking device for additional
+DOCKING DEVICE SLOT - Lets you attach your computer to a docking device.
+See the documentation that came with your docking device for additional information.

 NOTICE: Your computer features Dell Undock & GoTM technology that allows you to undock your computer without going into standby mode.
 Because the computer may not automatically go into standby mode when it is undocked, be sure the settings in the Power Options control panel do not prohibit the computer from going into standby mode.
 If you change the Power Options control panel to prohibit the computer from going into standby mode, you greatly increase the chances of causing your battery to wear down quickly or causing your computer to overheat.